ucpu/qasmint/README.md

 *terminate* - explicitly request program termination.

+*profiling* [literal] - disable profiling if the unsigned integer literal is zero and enable it otherwise.
+This instruction is disabled by default.
+Reaching this instruction when disabled does not terminate the program and ignores it.

+*tracing* [literal] - disable tracing if the unsigned integer literal is zero and enable it otherwise.
+This instruction is disabled by default.
+Reaching this instruction when disabled does not terminate the program and ignores it.

 # Profiling And Tracing

 You may configure `qasmint` to trace and/or profile what is the program doing.